 On 9/22 we partnered with Christ United Methodist Church to present the first Aging In Place Expo to explore ways to increase safety, redesign areas of your house and plans to stay in your home as long as possible

 * * * * * *

-In 2017, we began a collaboration with Senior Resources of Guilford to offer the first Aging Mastery Program (AMP) for the state of NC.
-Participants will discuss ten key topics that help them build a strong system for embracing longevity and stability, based on the Nat’l Council of Aging studies.
-The program will launch April-May and a flier lists all the details: CLICK HERE
+In 2017, we collaborated with Senior Resources of Guilford to offer the first Aging Mastery Program (AMP) for the state of NC.
+Participants discussed ten key topics that help them build a strong system for embracing longevity and stability, based on the Nat’l Council of Aging studies.
+The program launched April-May and a flier lists all the details: CLICK HERE

 In the fall, we helped to launch a series of workshops that were created by the Guilford County Elder Justice Committee for seniors to learn how to help a friend prevent or report financial fraud.
 The “Friends Against Fraud” workshops present up-to-date information on scams, elder fraud and best protections to stay while maintaining independence.
 Requests for future programs or to report a scam/fraud, can be made by contacting the Family Justice Center .